-Rights as a Shareholder.
+(a) Rights as a Shareholder.
 Except as otherwise provided herein, a Participant shall have no rights as a shareholder with respect to Awards hereunder, unless and until the Common Shares have been registered to the Participant as the owner.

-No Loans.
+(b) No Loans.
 No loans from the Company to Participants shall be permitted in connection with the Plan.

-Assignment or Transfer.
+(c) Assignment or Transfer.
 Except as otherwise provided under the Plan, no Award or any rights or interests therein shall be transferable other than by will or the laws of descent and distribution.
 The Committee may, in its discretion, provide that an Award (other than an ISO) is transferable without the payment of any consideration to a Participant's family member, subject to such terms and conditions as the Committee may impose.
 For this purpose, "family member" has the meaning given to such term in the General Instructions to the Form S-8 registration statement under the Securities Act.
-All Awards shall be exercisable, during the Participant's lifetime, only by the Participant or a person who is a permitted transferee pursuant to this Section 12(c).
+All Awards shall be exercisable, during the Participant's lifetime, only by the Participant or a person who is a permitted transferee pursuant to this Section 00.
 Once awarded, the Common Shares (other than Restricted Shares) received by Participants may be freely transferred, assigned, pledged or otherwise subjected to lien, subject to the restrictions imposed by the Securities Act, Section 16 of the Exchange Act and the Company's Insider Trading Policy, each as amended.
 Notwithstanding the foregoing, the Committee may, with respect to particular Awards, establish or modify the terms of the Award to allow the Award to be transferred at the request of a Participant to trusts established by a Participant or as to which a Participant is a grantor or to the spouse or lineal descendants of a Participant or otherwise for personal and tax planning purposes of a Participant.
 If the Committee allows such transfer, such Awards shall not be exercisable for a period of six months following the action of the Committee.

-Withholding Taxes.
+(d) Withholding Taxes.
 The Company shall (upon the election by the Participant) deduct from all Awards paid in cash to a Participant any taxes required by law to be withheld with respect to such Awards.
-Applicable withholding taxes arising with respect to Awards paid in Common Shares to a Participant shall (upon the election by the Participant) be satisfied by the Company retaining Common Shares having a Fair Market Value on the date the tax is to be determined that is :(i) equal to the amount of such not to exceed the maximum statutory minimum tax rate in the employee's applicable withholding tax jurisdictions (rounded, if necessary, to the next lowest whole number of Common Shares); or (ii) if the Participant requests in writing and the Company so agrees, such other amount in excess of the statutory minimum applicable withholding tax that will not cause adverse accounting consequences to the Company and is otherwise permitted under applicable withholding rules promulgated by the Internal Revenue Service or other applicable governmental entity; provided, however, that, subject to any restrictions or limitations that the Company deems appropriate and except as may be provided otherwise in an Award Agreement, a Participant shall retain the right to elect to satisfy any such statutory minimum applicable withholding tax through cash or cash proceeds.
+Applicable withholding taxes arising with respect to Awards paid in Common Shares to a Participant shall (upon the election by the Participant) be satisfied by the Company retaining Common Shares having a Fair Market Value on the date the tax is to be determined that is not to exceed the maximum statutory tax rate in the employee's applicable jurisdictions (rounded, if necessary, to the next lowest whole number of Common Shares); provided, however, that, subject to any restrictions or limitations that the Company deems appropriate and except as may be provided otherwise in an Award Agreement, a Participant shall retain the right to elect to satisfy any such statutory minimum applicable withholding tax through cash or cash proceeds.